 King Regula I-C

 The King Regula I-C was a continuation of the Regula IC, just like the I-P was developed out of the IP.
 It was thus nearly identical to the I-P but had a Compur-Rapid or Synchro-Compur shutter.
 It can be found with wind knob or winder lever.
-It was arguably the top model amongst the first generation King Regulas and identical to the King Regula I-A below.
+Because of its high-quality shutter it was arguably the top model amongst the first generation King Regulas and identical to the King Regula I-A below.
 It was marketed together with the King Regula I-P and II, as indicated by the camera manual, which was the same for all three models (see here), as well as in sales brochures like this one (in German).
 Hence, the Regula I series was named after their shutters: I-P = Prontor-S(V), I-Po = Pronto, I-C = Compur-Rapid (or Synchro-Compur).

 A King Regula I-C with Steinheil Cassar lens, Synchro-Compur shutter and wind lever.
 The Synchro-Compur had a selftimer, which was engaged by pulling the characterstic little green lever to the side of the shutter.